Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Method

 \subsection{Single image 3D reconstruction}

 A watertight shape can be represented by an indicator (or occupancy) function $\mathcal{O}:\mathbb{R}^3\rightarrow \{0, 1\}$.
 We define $\mathcal{O}(\mathbf{x})=1$ if $\mathbf{x}\in\mathbb{R}^3$ is inside the object, $\mathcal{O}(\mathbf{x})=0$ otherwise.
 We can sample a set of points in $\mathbb{R}^3$ and evaluate the indicator $\mathcal{O}$, then we have the labeled point set $\{\mathbf{x}_i, y_i\}^M_{i=1}$ where $y_i\in\{0, 1\}$.
 The number $M$ needs to be large enough to approximate the shape.
 In this way, we rewrite the target ground-truth as a point set.
-This strategy is also used by \cite{mescheder2019occupancy} and \cite{deng2019cvxnets}.
+This strategy is also used by \citet{mescheder2019occupancy} and \citet{deng2019cvxnets}.
 Also see Figure~\ref{fig:vs} for an illustration.

 The goal of single image 3D reconstruction is to convert an input image $\mathbf{I}$ to the indicator function $\mathcal{O}$.

-Previous work either directly learns $\mathcal{O}$ \citep{mescheder2019occupancy}) or trains a network to predict an intermediate parametric representation (\emph{e.g.} collection of convex primitives~\citep{deng2019cvxnets}, half-spaces~\citep{chen2019bsp}).
+Previous work either directly learns $\mathcal{O}$~\citep{mescheder2019occupancy})or trains a network to predict an intermediate parametric representation (\emph{e.g.} collection of convex primitives~\citep{deng2019cvxnets}, half-spaces~\citep{chen2019bsp}).
 Different from any existing methods, our shape representation is to generate training data for a few-shot classification problem.
 In order to make the connection clear, we denote the ground-truth $\{\mathbf{x}_i, y_i\}^M_{i=1}$ as $\mathcal{D}^{test}$.

 The training data of single image 3D reconstruction are a collection of images $\mathbf{I}_t$ and their corresponding shapes $\mathcal{D}^{test}_t$ which we denote as $\mathcal{D}^{meta-train}=\{\mathbf{I}_t, \mathcal{D}^{test}_t\}^{T}_{t=1}$.
 The goal is to learn a network which takes as input an image $\mathbf{I}$ and outputs a functional (predictor) $\mathcal{P}(\mathbf{x})$ which works on $\mathcal{D}^{test}$.